-Calculate your TDEE by using an online calculator or speaking to a professional.
+Calculate your TDEE by using an online calculator or speaking with a professional.
 Following a meal plan or counting calories/macros can ensure that you are sticking to a low-calorie diet.

 A study published in the Journal of Nutrition in 2015 found that a low-carb, high-fat diet reduced more abdominal fat than a group who followed a low-fat, high-carb diet.
 This is because reducing carbohydrates increased insulin sensitivity and accelerated the burning of visceral belly fat.

 If you have a healthy diet and exercise regularly but still have stubborn belly fat that you can’t shift, you might have a vitamin deficiency.
 Vitamin D deficiency is linked to increased belly fat.
 This is because fat cells have vitamin D receptors.
 When vitamin D levels are low, your body can’t efficiently mobilize fat stores and more energy is stored as fat rather than burned for fuel, adding to fat mass.
 This excess fat is disproportionately stored around the abdomen.

 It’s not just your vitamin D levels that affect belly fat.
 In fact, cortisol, the stress hormone, has been shown to contribute to abdominal fat.
 Cortisol affects fat distribution, increasing the amount of centrally located visceral fat.
 When you’re stressed, you’re also more likely to "stress eat" and move less, causing greater weight gain.